-The scale and complexity of attacks on websites and applications have increased significantly over the past few years.
-What started out as simple hacking or cracking attacks from private individuals have morphed into more complex and persistent threats of massive scale coming from large organizations (including some nation-states).
+The scale and complexity of attacks on websites and applications have significantly increased over the years.
+What started out as simple hacking attacks from private individuals have morphed into more complex and persistent threats of massive scale coming from large organizations and nation-states.

-One of the main challenges faced by organizations today is how to ensure that its website and application assets are protected from these ever present threats.
+One of the main challenges faced by organizations today is how to ensure that their website and application assets are protected from these threats.

-One method attackers use to compromise a target website or application is to know if a website or application is vulnerable to a particular attack or exploit.
-Once a vulnerability is detected, they just have to introduce the appropriate exploit attack for that vulnerability.
+One method attackers use when targeting a website or application is to check for vulnerabilities to a particular attack or exploit.
+Once a vulnerability is detected, they just have to run the appropriate exploit attack for that vulnerability.
 Hacking tools are now relatively easy to obtain and download over the internet.
 In fact, you can now search for so-called hacking services providers and outsource all the grunt work to them.

 So how do you protect your system from these kinds of attacks?
-One solution is for you to try to stay one step ahead of your attackers by introducing application security testing solutions into your IT security framework.
+For starters, you can adopt application security testing solutions into your IT security framework.